egre55/egre55.github.io/_posts/2019-01-24-system-properties-uac-bypass.md

 ![filter]({{ site.url }}/images/filter.png){: .center-image }

 This results in a fair amount of output, and so additional Procmon filters to exclude paths starting with "C:\Windows" and "C:\Program " can be applied.
-Of note, the binary "SystemPropertiesAdvanced.exe" attempts to load the DLL "srrstr.dll" from the WindowsApps folder, as it is included in the Windows PATH variable.
+Of note, the binary "C:\Windows\SysWOW64\SystemPropertiesAdvanced.exe" attempts to load the DLL "srrstr.dll" from the WindowsApps folder, as it is included in the Windows PATH variable.

 ![dll]({{ site.url }}/images/dll.png){: .center-image }